bbauska/LFS173x/README.md

 formats.
 There is also a lab or two where you get hands-on with non-Indy use cases.

-## The Logical Components of an Aries Agent {#the-logical-components-of-an-aries-agent .unnumbered}
+## The Logical Components of an Aries Agent

 All Aries agent deployments have two logical components: a *framework* and a *controller*.